ohhi-vn/phoenix_gen_api/README.md

 The library can use with [EasyRpc](https://hex.pm/packages/easy_rpc) and [ClusterHelper](https://hex.pm/packages/cluster_helper) for fast and easy to develop a dynamic Elixir cluster.

+If you use Ash framework, you can use [AshPhoenixGenApi](https://hex.pm/packages/ash_phoenix_gen_api) for generating FunConfig & supporter functions with a little of bit effort.

 ## Concept

 After received an event from client(in handle_in callback of Phoenix Channel), the event will be passed to PhoenixGenApi to find target API & target node to execute then get result for response to client.